Tips for Constructing a Syllabus

 - Proofread it.
 If you care about sentence-level accuracy in your students’ work, demonstrate that by taking care with the grammar and mechanics of the documents you give to students.

 - Make it accessible for students with disabilities.
-For more information on how to do this, and links to resources with specific instructions, refer to Making Your Syllabus Accessible to Students with Disabilities.
+For more information on how to do this, and links to resources with specific instructions, refer to Creating Accessible Content.